Chris-Stead/Microbiome-Workflow-Toolkit/README.md

 #FOR USE ON THE SERVER

 #create a snakemake environment (only needs to be created once, the environment persists when logging off)
-conda create -c conda-forge -c bioconda -n snakemake snakemake
+conda env create -n snakemake --file Snakemake.yaml

 #type "y" when prompted and press enter
 #activate the snakemake environment (this needs to be done every time you log in)
 conda activate snakemake

+# leave your raw data in its origional folder, do not duplicate.
+# stage your files in /mnt/seaes01-data01/nixon-microbiome/shared/bioinformatic_toolkit/symlink_staging using a symlink.
+#see example scripts in the all_symlink_scripts folder
+ln -s <full filepath and filename>_1.fastq.gz /mnt/seaes01-data01/nixon-microbiome/shared/bioinformatic_toolkit/symlink_staging/<new file name>_1.fastq.gz
+ln -s <full filepath and filename>_2.fastq.gz /mnt/seaes01-data01/nixon-microbiome/shared/bioinformatic_toolkit/symlink_staging/<new file name>_2.fastq.gz
-#Modify the config.yaml (further instructions in the file on how to modify), choosing the directory of your data, your samples, and number of cores to use.
+#Modify the config.yaml, choose the directory of your data, your samples (symlinks), and number of cores to use.
 nano config.yaml

 #escape the file editor by pressing and holding "control" then pressing "x"